By Oli Walsh

 Again, it was Smartbnb to the rescue for me.

-A significant part of running a successful Serviced Accommodation business is ensuring the turnovers (cleaning and getting the units ready for the next guest) are done consistently, and at the right time.
+A significant part of running a successful Serviced Accommodation business is ensuring the turnovers (cleaning and getting the units ready for the next guest) are done consistently and at the right time.

 What I do, and what I strongly recommend that any Serviced Accommodation business, is to have a simple ‘turnover checklist’ for the turnover team to follow to ensure your unit is always well presented and the little things aren’t forgotten about (yes, have a checkbox for everything including ‘top-up coffee’ and ‘put water bottles in the fridge for the number of guests that will be staying next’).

-Once the turnover team knows and understands their job, I use Smartbnb’s ‘Operations’ feature to notify them of new bookings, and to send them check-in/checkout reminders.
+Once the turnover team knows and understands their job, I use Smartbnb’s ‘Operations’ feature to notify them of new bookings and to send them check-in/checkout reminders.

-I have it set up so that the turnover team are notified (by SMS or email) as soon as a new booking is made, and they are sent a reminder the day before check-in.
+I have it set up so that the turnover team is notified (by SMS or email) as soon as a new booking is made, and they are sent a reminder the day before check-in.

-All my units are self-check-in (with keyless entry) so I don’t have anyone greeting guests when they arrive.
+All my units are self-check-in (with keyless entry), so I don’t have anyone greeting guests when they arrive.
 But if you preferred to have someone greeting guests, you could use Smartbnb to send an SMS to the person who greets your guests to remind them of the day/time they need to arrive at the unit to do the guest check-in – super useful stuff.